alwaysthecritic/BowlingKataSwift/README.md

 It does in terms of overall code length, the whole solution now being just 54 lines including comments, blank lines etc. Two things bother me though: recursive solutions are usually harder to wrap your mind around, especially if you're not used to it; I was forced to use array subscripting and fiddly bounds checks to make it work, which is harder to read in my opinion.

 The function moves back to being a standalone function, but I'm fairly conflicted about where it should live.
 However I proved the worth of being able to directly unit test it, because I had a subtle bug that would have been a pain to find otherwise.

+### tag: recursive_nicer

+I found ways to improve the recursive solution to eradicate the fiddly subscripting and generally make it nicer to read.
+Repeatedly using `removeFirst()`  works out better than the subscripting, and has the nice effect of allowing the bounds checks to use `isEmpty` which is much clearer.

+Also changed from using `guard` to a straight if statement, as `guard` is more idiomatic for checking error preconditions rather than for recursion base case.
+It also inverts the checks so they are now more directly readable as the recursion base case.